dxos/dxos/docs/content/composer/settings.md

 Press the <HopeIcon icon="gear" /> button to open the settings.

 Alternatively, press `Cmd + ,` or `Ctrl + ,` to open the settings.

+In the `Plugins` section, you can enable or disable different plugins.

+Depending on which plugins are enabled, more settings will be available.